The Energy Regulation and Markets Review: China

 The regulatory environment is changing quickly in China, and the energy sector is no exception.
 Both the economic restructuring plan and the development of green energy technology have had a profound influence on the energy industry.
 Various stakeholders and their demands contribute to innovation in the industry, while also adding complexity to the reform process.
 With reforms taking place in the regulatory regime and the restructuring of the market continuing, it is vital to keep a close eye on energy regulations in China.

-2 The MNR issued a notice in late 2017 that applies only to 'minerals other than oil and gas' (note that it is not clear whether oil sands or other types of unconventional oil and gas will fall into this category).
-For exploration rights acquired by ways of (1) prior application, (2) bidding, (3) auction, or (4) listing (i.e., other than by private agreement), the conditions for transfer of exploration right shall include that two years have passed since the issue of the exploration licence, or one year has passed if a geographical report has been filed for recordation after reserve assessment at or above the general survey level.
-If the exploration right was acquired by private agreement, then 10 years shall have passed, otherwise the requirements and procedures for a new private agreement shall apply to such transfers.
+2 According to a notice issued by MLR in late 2017, for exploration rights in 'minerals other than oil and gas' (note that it is not clear whether oil sands or other types of unconventional oil and gas will fall into this category) acquired by ways of (1) prior application, (2) bidding, (3) auction, or (4) listing (i.e., other than by private agreement), the conditions for transfer of exploration right shall include that two years have passed since the issue of the exploration licence, or one year has passed if a geographical report has been filed for recordation after reserve assessment at or above the general survey level.
+If the exploration right was acquired by private agreement, then 10 years must have passed, otherwise the requirements and procedures for a new private agreement shall apply to such transfers.